SauravSrivastav/groq-ai-playground/Readme.md

-# groq-ai-playground 🤖
+# Groq AI Playground 🤖

-groq-ai-playground is an interactive platform to explore and experiment with various AI models powered by Groq.
+Groq AI Playground is an interactive platform to explore and experiment with various AI models powered by Groq.
 Customize parameters, chat with AI, and export your conversations in multiple formats.

 ## Features ✨